-To use the data featured in this tutorial click on 'Open This Data in Plotly' on the left-hand side.
+To use the data featured in this tutorial click on 'Open This Data in Chart Studio' on the left-hand side.
 It'll open in your workspace.

 For this tutorial, we'll use the gapminder dataset which can be found here.
 Simply, copy the URL from Github.
 Now, returning to the workspace select 'IMPORT' and then 'By URL'.
 Here, you just paste the URL from Github.